wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-management-api-2015-02-28.md

 `name`: The name of the search service.

-`location`: One of the supported and registered Azure Geo Regions (for example, West US, East US, Southeast Asia, and so forth).
+`location`: One of the supported and registered Azure Geo Regions (for example, China North, China East, China North, and so forth).

 `tags`: A list of key-value pairs that describe the resource, used in viewing and grouping resources across resource groups.